ContextLab/supereeg/docs/auto_examples/predict.rst

     # the default will replace the electrode location with the nearest voxel and reconstruct at all other locations
     reconstructed_bo = model.predict(bo)

-    # but pasing nearest_neighbor=False will fill in the missing timeseries data using the original set of locations
-    reconstructed_bo_no_nn = model.predict(bo, nearest_neighbor = False)

-    # you can also set your match threshold to a specific value
-    # this will match electrode to voxel if within 40 mms
-    reconstructed_bo_nn_40 = model.predict(bo, nearest_neighbor = True, match_threshold=40)

-    # another default is force_update=False.  if set to True, the model will update with the subject covariance matrix
-    reconstructed_bo_fu = model.predict(bo, nearest_neighbor = False, force_update=True)

     # print out info on new brain object
     reconstructed_bo.info()

-    # you can also see which locations were observed and which were predicted
-    reconstructed_bo.label()

     # save as nifti
     reconstructed_nifti = reconstructed_bo.to_nii()